aballal/notes/README.md

 Notes
 ---

-This project builds is a front end single page app built using pure Javascript.
+This project builds a front end single page app built using pure Javascript.
 It uses the event handlers provided by DOM instead of jQuery.

 Instruction
 ---